City-of-Helsinki/hel-fi-drupal-grants/public/themes/custom/hdbt_subtheme/src/js/react/apps/forms-app/README.md

 This is an embedded React app for grants applications.

-App is based heavily on https://rjsf-team.github.io/react-jsonschema-form/docs.
+App is based on [react-jsonschema-form](https://rjsf-team.github.io/react-jsonschema-form/docs).

 ## Templates & widgets